Losses (contrib)

 corresponding pairs are computed within each batch sample but not across

 samples within a batch.
-For example, if predictions
+For example, if predictions represents a batch of

 16 grayscale images of dimension [batch_size, 100, 200], then the set of pairs